HansGan/ETH-AVAX-Smart-Contract-Management-Project/README.md

-# Function Frontend - ETH AVAX PROJECT
+# FUNCTION FRONTEND- ETH AVAX PROJECT

 Add or modify a function for smart contract management project with front-end functionality